 Mitigation methods such as streamer (tori) lines, Brady bird bafflers, warp deflectors, and offal management are used in the squid trawl fishery.
 Warp mitigation was voluntarily introduced from about 2004 and made mandatory in April 2006 (Ministry of Fisheries 2006).
 The 2006 notice mandated that all trawlers over 28 m in length use a seabird scaring device while trawling (being "paired streamer lines", "bird baffler" or "warp deflector" as defined in the notice).
 During the 2005-06 fishing year a large trial of mitigation devices was conducted in the squid fishery (Middleton & Abraham 2007).
-Eighteen vessels were involved in the trial which used observations of seabird heavily contacting the trawl warps ('warp strikes') to quantify the effect of using three mitigation devices; paired streamer/tori lines, four boom bird bafflers and warp scarers.
+Eighteen vessels were involved in the trial which used observations of seabird heavily contacting the trawl warps ('warp strikes') to quantify the effect of using three mitigation devices; paired streamer/tori lines, four boom bird bafflers, and warp scarers.
 Few warp strikes occurred in the absence of offal discharge.
 When offal was present the tori lines were most effective at reducing warp strikes.
-All mitigation devices were more effective for reducing large bird warp strikes than small bird.
+All mitigation devices were more effective for reducing large bird warp strikes than small bird strikes.
 There were, however, about as many bird strikes on the tori lines as the number of strikes on unmitigated warps.
 The effect of these strikes has not been assessed (Middleton & Abraham 2007).

-The three year average warp capture rate of white-capped albatross (84% of albatross observed caught in this fishery) before warp mitigation was made mandatory at the start of the 2005-06 fishing year was higher than 3 per 100 tows in hoki target trawls until the three year period from 2003-04 to 2005-06.
-Since 2005-06 to 2007-08, the three year warp capture rate has decreased to below 1 per 100 tows.
-For this same species the three year average capture rates from nets has fluctuated over this time period (Figure 2).
+Before warp mitigation was made mandatory (start of the 2005-06 fishing year) the warp capture rate of white-capped albatross (84% of albatross observed caught in this fishery) was higher than 3 per 100 tows in squid target trawls.
+Since 2006-07, the warp capture rate has decreased to below 1 per 100 tows.
+Capture rates from nets has fluctuated over this time period, and now make up the majority (Figure 2).